Ak1714/covid19_survey/docs/index.md

 ## <b><span style="font-family: Book Antiqua; font-size: 1em;">Survey</b>

  <span style="font-family: Times New Roman; font-size: 1.2em;">The survey was sent to people, mostly friends and family in the US, India & Canada, stuck at home during the pandemic.
+A total of 114 people responded.
 The survey had 8 questions:

  </b><span style="font-family: Book Antiqua; font-size: 1em;">Q1.
 What is your occupation?
+ * Student
+ * Professional
+ * Home-maker
+ * Retired
+ * Other (free text field)

  </b><span style="font-family: Book Antiqua; font-size: 1em;">Q2.
 Where do you spend most of your free time?